 Finally, in 2000 she found a job that paid $15.50 an hour to start, and when she left in 2009, she earned $21.50.

-She went back to school part-time to earn a diploma to finally walk away from a job with no prospect of moving up.
+She returned to school part-time to earn a diploma to finally walk away from a job with no prospect of moving up.

 Finding what she loved to do was easy, especially when a new career prospect in the employment industry surfaced on Kijiji.

-Before she finished her education, a company hired her which contract out services for the government.
+Before she finished her education, a company hired her to contract government services.

-After ten years of employment, she handed in her two-weeks resignation notice as she began her new role in life.
+After ten years of employment, she handed in her two-week resignation notice as she began her new role in life.

 She had an entire office and underground parking, which earned her $65,000 to start, with perks such as a free mobile phone and internet at home.

-There was also a retirement savings plan that the company matched plus 3 weeks of holidays and 90% benefits which included maternity leave top-up.
+There was also a retirement savings plan that the company matched, plus three weeks of holidays and 90% benefits, which included maternity leave top-up.